axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/permissions/index.rst

 - _`AccessFullProcessList`
     - Permission to access the full process list.
 See :ref:`full-process-list`.

-    - Granted to :guilabel:`Everybody` role by default
+    - Granted to role Everybody by default

 - _`AccessFullTaskList`
     - Permission to access the full task list.
 See :ref:`full-task-list`.

-    - Granted to :guilabel:`Everybody` role by default
+    - Granted to role Everybody by default

 - _`AccessFullCaseList`
     - Permission to access the full case list.
 See :ref:`full-case-list`.

-    - Granted to :guilabel:`Everybody` role by default
+    - Granted to role Everybody by default

 - _`AccessFullStatisticsList`
     - Permission to access the statistics section.
 See :ref:`full-statistic-list`.

-    - Granted to :guilabel:`Everybody` role by default
+    - Granted to role Everybody by default

 - _`TaskCaseAddNote`
     - Permission to add notes to a task/case

-    - Granted to :guilabel:`Everybody` role by default
+    - Granted to role Everybody by default

 - _`TaskCaseShowMoreNote`
     - Permission to see Show more note

-    - Granted to :guilabel:`Everybody` role by default
+    - Granted to role Everybody by default

 - _`CreatePublicExternalLink`
     - Permission to create public external links, all other users can see the links in the full process list.